liswahyuni/StudentPerformace/README.md

 ## Conclusion

-This project successfully developed and evaluated robust machine learning models (**RandomForest** and **XGBoost**) for predicting student outcomes across three classes.
+This project successfully developed and evaluated the best robust machine learning model (**XGBoost**) for predicting student outcomes across three classes.
 The final model demonstrates strong performance, achieving an overall **weighted avg F1-score of training set approximately 86%** and **weighted avg F1-score of testing set approximately 75%**.

 The analysis consistently highlighted that the most significant predictors are: